Logo Design Inspiration

 Logo Inspiration – Today

-Someone looking for logo services contacts you via email or in the Contact Us or Request A Quote button that is prominently displayed on your website.
+Someone looking for creative logo designs contacts you via email or in the Contact Us or Request A Quote button that is prominently displayed on your website.
 Or they contact you via social media.
-A meeting is scheduled on Skype and you discuss what you envision the logo to be to the client with little or no knowledge of what their product happens to be or about.
+A meeting is scheduled on Skype and you discuss what you envision the logo to be to the client with little or no knowledge of what their brand identity is all about.

 After the Skype call ends, you call it a day.
 When the client contacts you six months later for an update it dawns on you that you’ve forgotten about the job.
 You pretend to be on top of it and although you can’t recall the product or business name you turn to your computer for assistance.
 You throw some random words into a graphic generator program and your job is done.
 Disclaimer: At LoudEgg we do not do this.